Nutomic/controldlna/README.md

 [Download](http://f-droid.org/repository/browse/?fdid=com.github.nutomic.controldlna)

-Note about permissions: All permissions are required for UPNP (for the necessary wifi access).
-The app does not connect to the internet at all.
+Permissions: READ_PHONE_STATE is required to pause playback on phone call.
+All other permissions are required for UPnP functionality.
+ControlDLNA does not access the internet.

 ## Building